 I don’t usually bring a pillow to festivals!
 It is really nice to have but as I’ve said before – I hate carrying stuff.
 I usually use a soft jumper or a coat or something.
 You can get handy camping pillows – but if I was to take one I’d just take a normal one.

 To help you get the best night’s sleep (considering it might be the early morning rather than night!)
 I would highly recommend considering bringing a few extra things to help you out.

 The best festival accessories to pack for a decent night’s sleep:

 - An Eye Mask is helpful to keep the light out in the morning.
 Most tents aint light-proof ya’ll.
 Bung on one of these super light proof eye masks and you’ll sleep like it’s the depths of the night.

 - Ear plugs are essential for a quiet night.
 Foam earplugs are easy and lightweight but squishy silicone earplugs are the most effective.

 - If you’ve ever been camping in a tent and tried to lie in on a sunny day you’ll know that the heat is going to be one of your main barriers to a good night’s sleep!
 There are a few handy tricks, like moving to lie in your tents porch, having a reflective blackout tent or some people tie tin foil blankets over their tents!
-These can be quite noisy though so something like this Quechua Fresh & Black tarp camping shelter could be a good alternative.
+These can be quite noisy though so something like a tarp camping helter could be a good alternative.

 - Try and maintain a bit of a bed time ritual.
 Now I know this won’t always be possible when you’re stumbling back to the tent at some unholy hour, but you’ll have a much better chance at waking up fresh in the morning if you have a big drink of water, brush your teeth, take off your make-up and treat yourself to something like this soothing sleep balm.